 ● When you win user intent, SEO and CRO come much more naturally.
 Focus on your user, and the rest will follow.

 All too often, SEO seems to focus on the numbers and metrics.
 While these things are essential in helping us gauge our success with a strategy, they are not the only things that matter.
 For example, focusing on user intent sets both SEO and CRO off for a higher return on investment because they both have the end-user in mind.

 User intent tells us what it is our customers want.
 It’s mostly about marketing.
 When we focus less on the keywords we should target and more on how to serve our website users/customers, that’s when we’ll succeed.

 To ensure your content ranks accordingly, you can use topic modeling to help create your content.
 High-Quality content ensures you’re touching on all the related content Google would expect to see for a query and assists them in separating the material about the fruit from the content about Apple’s products.

 Before doing anything else, you must learn which search queries bring traffic to your website.
 One of these most straightforward ways is to look at your Google Webmaster Tools reports.
 Do this by navigating to Search Traffic > Search Queries.

 You can look at the user intent once you learn which search queries bring the traffic.
 Then, categorize them based on where they fall into the three types of queries.
 Worry less about the navigational or go questions, because, from an SEO standpoint, you’ve already won those.
 Instead, focus on the know/informational and do/transactional queries.

 Make sure the queries and user intent match the content you provide.

 Introduce conversion optimization techniques based on the user’s intent.
 After you create content that aligns with the user’s intent, develop calls to action to meet that user’s desire.
-This way, when searchers arrive at your site no matter the intent of the query that brought them there, you meet their needs.
+This way, when searchers arrive at your site no matter the intention of the query that brought them there, you meet their needs.